-Hydraulic Oil tank and fill
+Hydraulic Oil Tank and Fill

-CAUTION: Avoid injury!
+Avoid injury!
 Escaping fluid under pressure can penetrate the skin causing serious injury.
 Avoid the hazard by relieving pressure before disconnecting hydraulic or other lines.
 Tighten all connections before applying pressure.

 Search for leaks with a piece of cardboard.
 Protect hands and body from high pressure fluids.

 IMPORTANT: Check oil level in reservoir tank when oil is cold.

 Do not overfill oil reservoir tank.
 Oil will expand during operation and could overflow.

-- 1. Park machine safely.
+- Park machine safely.

-- 2. Allow engine to cool.
+- Allow engine to cool.

 - 3. Clean reservoir and cap.

-- 4. Sight through reservior and insure oil level is at the full cold line.
+- Sight through reservoir and ensure oil level is at the full cold line.
 If oil is low, add oil to bring oil level no higher than FULL COLD mark on tank.

-- NOTE: If oil is above FULL COLD line, drain oil to proper level.
+NOTE: If oil is above FULL COLD line, drain oil to proper level.

-- 5. Tighten cap.
+5. Tighten cap.